 - Nursery schools: In Tanzania, nursery schools are divided into three classes: babies (ages 3-4), juniors (ages 4-5), and seniors (ages 5-7).
 As a volunteer, you will help with all three classes, including teaching the children English, singing songs, playing games and leading creative activities.

-- Education center: The complex education system in Tanzania often results in many young people leaving school early.
+- Afterschool club: The complex education system in Tanzania often results in many young people leaving school early.
 The education center sponsors young people so that they can gain a valuable education.
-Volunteers on this project teach English to teenagers as well as local adults from the community.

 Please take note of the project's minimum requirements: